 After more than a year of surviving lockdowns, economic and psychological hardships, financial and operational restrictions, CSOs are taking the path to recovery by adapting and creating new strategies to prepare for unexpected events.
 They are doing so by adopting to the new powers that have been growing in the past few years.

-In 2021, Global Perspectives therefore focusses on the civil society sector approaches, opportunities and challenges of New Power.
+In 2021, Global Perspectives therefore focusses on the civil society sector approaches, opportunities and challenges of Shifting Power.
 CSOs are unlearning and deconstructing the current cultural norms that benefit from hierarchical worldviews and move towards networked and community-led operations.
 The International Civil Society Centre, with its unique position, wants to support organisations in understanding and overcoming privilege and colonial legacies that influence the way the civil society sector operates.

-With three pillars in focus: de-concentrating data and digitalisation, decolonising aid and organisational structures, and embracing New Power, we will bring in futurists and forward thinkers to support and challenge participants.
+With three pillars in focus: de-concentrating data and digitalisation, decolonising aid and organisational structures, and embracing new power, we will bring in futurists and forward thinkers to support and challenge participants.
 The event will be centred around questions such as:

 A more detailed explanation of the project and process can be found in the attached Concept Note below.